Sabyasachi-Abadhan/spot-index/README.md

 # spot-index
-A Python-based tool for computing the cloud spot markets indices.
+A Python-based tool for computing the cloud spot market indices.

 ### Usage
 ```